Volunteer with us because…

 • Community lunches mean some seniors won’t go hungry

 The Council on Aging is always looking for volunteers!
-If you would like to volunteer for us, you will be joining a community of more than 450 people who contribute more than 20,000 hours each year to support our programs and services.
+If you would like to volunteer for us, you will be joining a community of more than 695 people across the tri-county, from Madras to Chemult, who contribute more than 20,000 hours each year to support our programs and services.
 We want your volunteer time to be both personally rewarding and convenient for your schedule.
 We will find a great fit for you.

 Here are some of our volunteer opportunities: